Roth Conversion Calculator:

-Free calculator: enter your numbers, see your projected RMD bracket, and get a clear answer on whether to convert from a brokerage account or the IRA itself.
+Enter your numbers, see your projected RMD bracket, and get a clear answer on whether to convert from a brokerage account or the IRA itself.
+Free, no email required.

-Assumes 3.5% real return (inflation-adjusted) · 2026 federal tax brackets · No pre-RMD withdrawals
+Assumes 3.5% real return (inflation-adjusted) · 0.5% annual tax drag on taxable account · 2026 federal tax brackets · No pre-RMD withdrawals

 Your Bracket Today